rdyar/rdyar.github.io/_posts/2016-08-30-SOS-project-notes.md

 Updates available - install them: `sudo apt-get update && sudo apt-get upgrade`
 Check disk information - to see free space etc: df -h

+### Ubuntu and Vi

+Save and quit - :wq - make sure insert is off - press escape
+Just quit - :q
+paste - right click

+To remove a block of text:

+- Put your cursor on the top line of the block of text/code to remove.
+- Press V (That's capital "V" : Shift + v )
+- Move your cursor down to the bottom of the block of text/code to remove.
+- Press d.